mralko99/Meatballs/README.md

 npm install mongoose
 npm install twitter
 ```
-The modules need to be installed in the folder of the project.

-### Installing

-The module dotenv allows you to loads environment variables in a file called .env.
+The module dotenv, installed before through npm install dotenv, allows you to loads environment variables in a file called .env.
 The file .env contains all the sensitive data or credential you don't want to share with everyone.
+Our .env file contains the following data:
 ```
 CONSUMER_KEY
 CONSUMER_SECRET